 Don’t rush the project

 Wood needs to acclimate to space and should be delivered at least one week before the install date.
 During this time, interior temperatures in your apartment should be in the 65-70-degree range with humidity at about 30-40 percent.
-If not acclimated properly the wood could shrink after it’s installed.
+If not acclimated the wood properly could shrink after it’s installed.

-Do stay true to the original floors’ character and specs
+Do stay true to the original floors’ character and specs.

 If your original floor design includes borders, you might consider replacing those borders if in the budget.
 If details such as this are more than you can afford, stay simple and use the same type of wood and pattern, minus the borders.
 For example, if you currently have a quarter-sawn oak with walnut borders, eliminate the borders and replace the entire floor with quarter-sawn oak.

 Think twice before you install prefinished wood floors.